Since 2018 Forrest and his team have discovered EIGHT animal species previously lost to science!

-In 2019, during an expedition to the Galapagos, Galante trekked over Fernandina Island and discovered a female Fernandina Island tortoise, a species that hadn’t been seen for 113 years and also was classified as extinct.
-She was nicknamed “Forgotten Fern” and has quickly become the global poster child of conservation.
+In 2019, during an expedition to the Galapagos, Galante trekked over Fernandina Island and alongside Jeffreys Málaga and Washington Tapia discovered a female Fernandina Island tortoise, a species that hadn’t been seen for 113 years and also was classified as extinct.
 This finding is one of the most significant wildlife discoveries in decades and the largest scientific accomplishment for Galante to date.
 You can read more about the discovery here.